frephs/IS24-AM21/documentation_wip/uml.md

     +toString() String
 }

 class Lobby{
+    %% the lobby players are stored in a hashmap with the socket id as key and the player builder as value, while the players are being constructed the player builder is updated with the player's attributes
     lobbyPlayers: HashMap~SocketId; PlayerBuilder~

-    %% the lobby players are stored in a hashmap with the socket id as key and the player builder as value, while the players are being constructed the player builder is updated with the player's attributes
+    %% We store the extracted objective cards in a HashMap along with the socket id, ensuring they can be restored to the deck if the player disconnects.
     extractedCards: HashMap~SocketId;CardPair~ObjectiveCard~~

-    %% We store the extracted objective cards in a HashMap along with the socket id, ensuring they can be restored to the deck if the player disconnects.
+    %% arraylist of available tokens
     -tokens: TokenColor[4]
-    %% arraylist of available tokens

     setNickname(UUID socketId, String nickname) void
     setToken(UUID socketId, TokenColor token) void

-    finalizePlayer(UUID socketId, ObjectiveCard objectiveCard) Player
-    %% sets the objectiveCard in the player builder, draws the player hand from the respective decks and returns the player object
+    %% sets the objectiveCard in the player builder, draws the player hand from the respective decks and returns the player object finalizePlayer(UUID socketId, ObjectiveCard objectiveCard) Player

 }

 class Game {

     -players: Player[2..4]
     -gameBoard: GameBoard
+    -lobby: Lobby

-    -state: GameStates[0..1]
+    -state: GameState[0..1]

-    -scores: HashMap~string, int~
+    %% Initially set to Optional.empty() if not empty it means the game is will be played [remainingRounds] rounds
+    %% eg.
+    %% if you the second player while playing reaches 20 points we will set the remaining rounds to 2
+    %% everytime the round ends we will decrement the remaining rounds if the value is 0 we will end the game
+    -remainingRounds: Optional~int~

+    %% returns the current game lobby
+    +getLobby(): Lobby

+    %% index of the player list
     -currentPlayer: int
-    -remainingTurns: int
-    %%initially set to 0 by the constructor game.over() sets it to the number of players

-    %% index of the player list

     %% contstructor: creates all the game assets.
     Game(int players)

-    %%game init
-    init() void

-    %% subprocedures of init comprehend:
-    extractFirstPlayer() void
-    %% extracts the first player from the list of players setGameboardCommonCards() void
+    %% initializes the game by extracting the cards from the decks and setting the game state to GAME_INIT init() void

-    %% extracts the card pairs to be placed in the common area of the GameBoard
+    %% extracts the card pairs to be placed in the common area of the GameBoard setGameboardCommonCards() void ~~throws~~ GameOverException

     %% useful getters
     getGameState() GameState

-    getPlayerState(String nickname) PlayerState
+    %% returns player state of the nickname based on the current player index getPlayerState(String nickname) PlayerState

-    getPlayerNicknames() String[2..4]
+    %% returns the scoreboard
     getScoreBoard() HashMap~String, int~

-    getCurrentPlayerNickname() String

-    addPlayer(Player player) void
+    %% returns the current player
+    getCurrentPlayer() Player

-    %% method that will be called by the lobby when the player building process is finalized
+    %% method that will be called by the lobby when the player building process is finalized addPlayer(Player player) void ~~throws~~

-    %%TODO: this has to have parameters
-    playTurn() void
-    %% changes the current player index
+    %% changes the current player index after checking if the current player has 20+ points therefore setting remainingRounds to 2 nextTurn() void ~~throws~~ GameOverException

-    isGameOver() boolean

-    setGameOver() void
+    %% returns true if the game state is GAME_OVER getGameOver() boolean

-    %% sets the game state to GAME_OVER, sets the number of remaining turns to the number of players
+    %% sets the game state to GAME_OVER setGameOver() void ~~throws~~ GameOverException

-    over()
-    %%evaluates the objectives and finalizes the scores.

-    getRemainingTurns() Optional~int~
-    %% returns the number of remaining turns if the game is over (a player has 20+ points), othewise returns an empty optional
+    %% returns the remaining rounds including the current one getRemainingRounds() Optional<int>

+    isResourceDeckEmpty() boolean
+    isGoldDeckEmpty() boolean

+    areDecksEmpty() boolean

+    %% draw a card from the respective deck and adds it to the player's hand drawCurrentPlayerCardFromDeck(DrawingDeckType deckType) PlayableCard ~~throws~~ EmptyDeckException, GameOverException

+    %% draw a card from the common board and adds it to the player hans, if the first is true the first card in the pair is drawn, otherwise the second drawCurrentPlayerCardFromPair(DrawingDeckType deckType, boolean first) PlayableCard ~~throws~~ EmptyDeckException, GameOverException
 }

+Game --|> Lobby : composition

-class GameState{
+class GameState {
     <<Enumeration>>
     GAME_INIT
     %%WAITING